 Rediacc runs entirely on your infrastructure.
-During environment cloning, backup, and deployment operations, data never leaves your machine.
-You remain both the data controller and processor.
-No third-party SaaS handles your data.
+During cloning, backups, and deployments, your data stays on your machines.
+You’re both the controller and processor.
+No third-party SaaS, no external access.

-This section maps Rediacc’s technical capabilities to the requirements of major compliance frameworks.
-Each page covers a specific regulation with article-level references to the official legal texts.
+We map Rediacc’s technical capabilities to major compliance requirements.
+Each page breaks down a specific regulation with references to the official legal text.

 Compliance Matrix